Answers to frequently asked questions about medical treatment for hair loss.

-A: For severatl reasons; 1) you will lose some in the cutting process, 2) the generic dose can be slightly less than the brand, and 3) it is too difficult to cut into five parts – four is hard enough.
-Note that due to the fact that finasteride stays for a long-tiem in the hair follicle, the peices do not have to be in four equal parts.
+A: For several reasons; 1) you will lose some in the cutting process, 2) the generic dose can be slightly less than the brand, and 3) it is too difficult to cut into five parts – four is hard enough.
+Note that due to the fact that finasteride stays in the hair follicle for a long time, the pieces do not have to be in four equal parts.

 Q: I have a friend who has been using Propecia 1mg a day for twelve months without having any regrowth.
 Is he likely to experience regrowth at this stage?